 Transfer limits and available countries

 With wire transfers, you can send your funds to financial institutions in most countries around the world.
-However, there are some countries where US banks will not send your funds, such as Iran, Iraq, Cuba and North Korea.
+However, there are some countries where banks will not send your funds, such as:

 See how other services compare to HSBC

-Use our comparison calculator to assess the transfer fees, exchange rates and other details for HSBC against our money transfer partners when sending cash overseas.
+Use our comparison table to assess the transfer fees, exchange rates and other details for HSBC against our money transfer partners when sending cash overseas.

 What types of transfers can I make with HSBC?